bahamas10/basher/README.md

 ### Quoting

-Use double quotes for strings that require variable or command substitution interpolation, and single quotes for all others.
+Use double quotes for strings that require variable expansion or command substitution interpolation, and single quotes for all others.

 ``` bash
 # right